-Ever since digital marketing evolved from being a viable option to a necessary strategy, brands are searching for the best agencies that can fuel their business growth.
+Ever since digital marketing evolved from being a viable option to a necessary strategy, brands are searching for the best agencies to outsource marketing to.

-Unfortunately, that search is often proving to be more difficult than it should with many agencies providing subpar services.
-This especially hurts small and local businesses who often do not have enough resources to try out dozens of different agencies.
+Unfortunately, that search is often proving to be more difficult than it should with many digital agencies providing subpar services.
+This especially hurts small and local businesses that often do not have enough resources to try out dozens of different options.

 In this article, we will discuss: